jasmine/jasmine-browser-runner/README.md

 support them.
 Other kinds of load-time errors are detected and reported as suite errors.

+To allow spec files to import source files via relative paths, set the `specDir` config field to something that's high enough up to include both spec and source files, and set `srcFiles` to `[]`.
+You can autogenerate such a configuration by running `npx jasmine-browser-runner init --esm`.

 ## Use with Rails

 You can use jasmine-browser-runner to test your Rails application's JavaScript,